naasse/ibm-quantum-challenge/documentation/adr-1-database-choice.md

 Our data does have a structured data model, meaning we could benefit strongly from PostgreSQL, but we'd have to take the extra effort to set up the schema ourselves.

 At this time, we don't know if the data model is static or not.
-If it changes, a PostgreSQL implementation will be much less flexible.
+If it changes, a PostgreSQL implementation will be much less flexible, as it will require a schema update.

 ## Consequences